haaarshsingh/kmenu/README.md

 After you've created all your commands, you must pass them into the `useCommands` hook, which returns a getter and a setter for the commands.
 For a reference, check out the section on the [useCommands hook](https://github.com/harshhhdev/kmenu/README.md#usecommands-hook).

+_NOTE: THE SHORTCUTS PROPERTY IS PURELY COSMETIC AND HAS NO FUNCTIONALITY._

-Anyways, now that you have an underlying idea of how commands work, here's an example of how to create the commands (using [TypeScript](https://typescriptlang.org/)):
+Now that you have an underlying idea of how commands work, here's an example of how to create the commands (using [TypeScript](https://typescriptlang.org/)):

 ```ts
 import {